Listed below are the menu for the default color page.To main content

 Kazu was elected to the IGDF Board at the 2016 IGDF Seminar in Hvar, Croatia.

 The quality of a guide dog depends, to a large extent, on inherited factors.
 Therefore the enhancement of breeding systems is crucial to ensuring candidate dogs that can become suitable guide dogs.
-Guide dog breeding organizations in Japan, Korea and Taiwan formed a network on guide dog breeding and organized a mutual cooperation system.
+11 guide dog organizations in Japan, Korea and Taiwan formed a network on guide dog breeding and organized a mutual cooperation system.